nodamushi/common.paths/README.md

 # common.paths

 A simple and small utilities for java.nio.file.Path.
-There are many useful libraries in the world, but do not you think that those jar files are large in size?
+There are many useful libraries in the world, but don't you think that the file sizes of those jar are large?

-There is only one class in this library,and this library's jar file size is only 13 kb.
+There is only one class in this library,and the file size of this library's jar is only 13 kb.